-If your intent is to create a great article for your readers and your article has been moderated for being overly promotional, it is very easy to fix.
-Simply make sure that none of the following rules are being broken, make any necessary revisions, and resubmit for publication.
+If you intend to create a great article for your readers, and your article has been moderated for being overly promotional, it’s very easy to fix.
+Simply make sure that none of the following rules are being broken, make any necessary revisions, then re-submit your article for publication.

 Overly Promotional Rules:

-- Your article can have a MAXIMUM of 2 links to any one domain.
+- Your article can have a MAXIMUM of two links to any one domain.
 Links in the image source field in the Photo Capsule count toward this limit.

 A Note About Keyword Stuffing